motua16/Sparkify-Churn-Prediction---Pyspark/README.md

 ### Input Data

-Data is the log of all activity on Sparkify.
-Two datasets are used
+Data is the log of all activity on Sparkify (imaginary app like Spotify).
+Two datasets are used:

 * sparkify_event_data.json – large dataset with `26 million records`